We offer one free carer ticket per paying visitor with disabilities. We require proof of disability and accept the following forms of documentation:

 - Visit as often as you’d like – If the prospect of a whole day at the zoo is overwhelming, we do have a membership scheme available so you can visit as often as you’d like.

-- Avoid crowds – If you have particular issues with crowds or queues, please feel free to pop into Reception before going into the main entrance.
+- Avoid crowds – If you have particular issues with crowds or queues, please feel free to pop into Visitor Services in the main entrance.
 We’ll be more than happy to sort out your tickets and take you in a much quieter side entrance.
 You’ll also be given a copy of our talk times, which highlights when each area of the zoo may be at its busiest.

 While some of our experiences are suitable for visitors with disabilities, others are not.

-- Sea Lion Meet and Greets are not suitable for some visitors as wheelchairs and pushchairs are not allowed onto the beach.
+- Sea Lion Meet and Greets (when available) are not suitable for some visitors as wheelchairs and pushchairs are not allowed onto the beach.

 - As our Animal Experiences often involve working in non-public areas, many are not suitable for visitors with limited mobility.
 Please enquire before booking.